TheSoftwareDesignLab/KrakenMobile/README.md

 ### Write a test

-<p align="justify">The features goes in the features foler and should have the ".feature" extension.
+The features goes in the features foler and should have the ".feature" extension.
 You can start out by looking at `features/my_first.feature`.
-You should also check calabash [predefined steps](https://github.com/calabash/calabash-android/blob/master/ruby-gem/lib/calabash-android/canned_steps.md).</p>
+You should also check calabash [predefined steps](https://github.com/calabash/calabash-android/blob/master/ruby-gem/lib/calabash-android/canned_steps.md).

 ### Syntax

-<p align="justify">In Kraken each feature is a test and each scenario within a feature is a test case that is run in a device.
+In Kraken each feature is a test and each scenario within a feature is a test case that is run in a device.
 Each device is identified as an user and numbered from 1 to N. Ex: @user1, @user2, @user3.
-To check what is the number of a given device you should run `kraken-mobile devices`. </p>
+To check what is the number of a given device you should run `kraken-mobile devices`.

 ```shell
 List of devices attached